Adlieben/Homes-et-al.-2021-Replication/README.md

 ## Poster

 A presentation of some of the findings from this replication can be found in the poster included in this repository.
-The poster is provided in pdf format.
+The poster is provided in pdf format, in the file Replication_study.pdf.

 ## Data